BoDonkey/pally-extension/README.md

    ```

 2. **Install Required Dependencies**:
+   > Some newer versions of Puppeteer might not need this.
+Additionally, if you are already using the chromium-browser your system should already have the needed dependencies.

    Install the necessary packages for Chromium and Puppeteer:
    ```bash
    sudo apt install libnss3 libxss1 libatk1.0-0 libatk-bridge2.0-0 libcups2 libdrm2 libgbm1 libxkbcommon0 libxcomposite1 libasound2 libwayland-client0 libwayland-egl1 libwayland-server0 libappindicator3-1 libdbusmenu-glib4 libdbusmenu-gtk3-4